timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_ColorPicker_Content.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.object" target="_blank" rel="noopener noreferrer">Object</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.object" target="_blank" rel="noopener noreferrer">Object</a>By default this should show a preview of the currently selected color.
+By default this should show a preview of the currently selected color.

 ## See Also